jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     body to learn made the experience more vivid.
 If I stabbed myself in the back below the floating rib, what would I hit?
 Trace the pathway of nerves/arteries/veins on your own body.
 Watch as you flex specific muscles.
 All the while imagine what's going on under the hood.
+(Don't actually stab yourself, but just use your imagination.)
 * [U Michigan](http://www.med.umich.edu/lrc/coursepages/m1/anatomy2010/html/INDEX.html)
   has detailed explanations of various dissections along with relevant quizzes.
 * Buy the recommended Clemente dissector and Netter atlas, same edition